-I can bet you a million dollars that most female travelers continuously get slapped with ‘‘who is sponsors your travels.”
+I can bet you a million dollars that most female travelers continuously get slapped with ‘‘who sponsors your travels.”

 Okay.
 Maybe not a million dollars.
 If I had that kind of money, I wouldn’t be blogging about budget travelling.
 However, you get my point.
 The assumption has always been that women cannot travel without the financial help of a man.